araalinetworks/api/doc/source/araalipolicy.rst

      timestamp: 1616661537000
      unique_id:

- id://nightly,:bendvm:,snapd,systemd,/snap/core/10908/usr/lib/snapd/snapd+++AMAZON-02:443+++false+++false
+ id://azuref,:wordpress:,snapd,systemd,/snap/core/10908/usr/lib/snapd/snapd+++AMAZON-02:443+++false+++false

 The above-saved file can be committed to a git repository.

 .. code-block:: python

-   $ git checkout -b nightly
+   $ git checkout -b azuref
-   $ git add nightly.policies.v1.yaml
+   $ git add azuref.policies.v1.yaml
-   $ git commit -m "Adding nightly accepted policies."
+   $ git commit -m "Adding azuref accepted policies."
-   $ git push -u origin nightly
+   $ git push -u origin azuref

 We can repeat the discovery and review process to come up with good allowed policies.
 We should also be able to view the difference in the policies in the file checked into a git repo with the current status of links in the app on our UI.